top of page

 Glues in Surgery

 There are a large number of substances that help the adherence of opposing surfaces of various types of materials.
-Adhesives or glues as they are called can be of several types -- epoxies, polyurethanes, polyamides, etc. They also can be found in various forms -- paste, liquid, pellets, films, tapes, etc. Physically there may be structural adhesives or pressure-sensitive adhesives and small localized deformation may be necessary to bring about a join.
+Adhesives or glues as they are called can be of several types -- epoxies, polyurethanes, polyamides, etc. The nature of adhesion the mussels, tubeworms, and barnacles form with non-self surfaces and how geckos hang from the ceiling always intrigued people.
+Molecular bondings, the hydrophobic nature of complex binding agents, and the electrostatic forces all play significant roles.
+A man could never produce such a bond underwater, and this remained the major difference from the natural animal also can Glues in medical practice be found in various forms -- paste, liquid, pellets, films, tapes, etc. Physically, structural adhesives or pressure-sensitive adhesives and small localized deformation may be necessary to bring about a join.
 Usually, an elastomeric material is needed which causes the adherence.
-Thermosetting adhesives are usually available in two parts and in addition to the heat, some time is needed for the adhesion to occur.
-The basic principle of adhesion is the strength of the join, and the strength should at least be equal to the least strong material to be joined.
+Thermosetting adhesives are usually available in two parts and in addition to the heat, some time is necessary for the adhesion to occur.
+The basic principle of adhesion is the strength of the join, which should at least be equal to the least strong material to be joined.

 Surgical glues have a different concept and these are mainly used for stopping troublesome bleeding and bridging regions not accessible to surgery.
 The concept of glues in surgery creeps into the mind of a practising surgeon in difficult hemostatic situations once in a while.
 Glues and adhesives were always explored in surgery as an alternative to sutures.
 Personally, I, believe that the correct placement of sutures is the best way of achieving hemostasis in anastomoses.
 However, once in a while, troublesome bleeding happens, and the source cannot be pinpointed.
 Also the budding surgeons, not sure about their handiwork, often will go for the available sealants as security.
 Sometimes they do not properly adhere to the proper directions of use.